2006 FIFA World Cup qualification (CONMEBOL–OFC play-off): Aftermath

-Australia qualified for the 2006 FIFA World Cup Finals in Germany and were drawn into Group F with defending champions Brazil, Croatia and Japan.
-After beating Japan 3–1 in their opening match, Australia lost 2–0 to Brazil and in the final match they also drew 2–2 with Croatia, finishing second in the group on four points.
-In the Round of 16, Australia were defeated 1–0 by the eventual champions, Italy.

 For Uruguay it was the third FIFA World Cup out of four since 1990 they failed to qualify.
-Jorge Fossati lost his job and rehired Óscar Tabárez who managed the team before (1988–1990), and Uruguay entered the Proceso era breaking many records and have qualified for every FIFA World Cup since 2010.
+Jorge Fossati lost his job and rehired Óscar Tabárez who managed the team before (1988–1990), and Uruguay entered the Proceso era, breaking many records and have qualified for every FIFA World Cup since 2010.

+Australia finally won a FIFA World Cup play-off after losing to Scotland (1986), Argentina (1994), Iran (1998) and the first playoff with Uruguay (2002).
+Australia were drawn into 2006 FIFA World Cup Group F with defending champion Brazil, Croatia, and Japan.
+They finished second place after Brazil, then were eliminated at Round of 16 against the eventual champion Italy.

 In 2009, Australian Broadcasting Corporation ranked Australia's victory in 2005 as number one on their list of milestone sporting moments of the 2000s.
 Melbourne paper the Herald Sun named Australia's victory in 2005 as one of 100 great moments in Australian sports history.

 A documentary titled November 16 was released in 2015 to commemorate the 10th anniversary of the second leg.
 It featured interviews with Álvaro Recoba, Fabián Carini and members of the Australian squad.